 Seasonal Event emails

 1. Which types of emails are effective in Travel Industry?

-Nowadays, travel and tourism companies are expected to offer a smooth customer experience.
-Which is why your best bet is to bring marketing, life-cycle and transactional emails to work together.
+Travel and tourism companies are expected to offer a smooth customer experience.
+This is why your best bet is to bring marketing, life-cycle, and transactional emails to work together.
 Ideally, you need an email solution that allows you to create and send all of them.